Prince William and Kate Middleton have arrived in Ireland - Goss.ie

 Duchess Kate has opted for a chic high-necked green dress by Alessandra Rich and evergreen dress coat by Catherine Walker for the occasion, accessorised with a trendy black Prada bump headband.

-Prince William is dressed in a dapper navy suit with a green tie that compliments his wife’s dress coat.
+Prince William is dressed in a dapper navy suit with a green tie that compliments Duchess Catherine’s dress coat.

-The Duke and Duchess of Cambridge have arrived at Dublin Airport to begin a three-day visit to Ireland. #Welcome #RoyalVisitIreland pic.twitter.com/JbLbfKy2CS

 The couple will reportedly not be shaking hands with the gathered welcoming of fans on this occasion.